IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Limbo has been given a loading screen

 -Added alot of missing debuff icons

+-A few new music tracks, including for Cratrosity (thanks again Rijam!)

 -Many items have been given an equip sprite, Various Resprites, added many missing sprites, and smaller improvements; enjoy a far better looking Jackpot with glowing coins!